GuillaumeIsabelleX/gixdeko-comments/README.md

 # Intentions #

+* Structure your thinking for an optimal innovative orientation.
 * Form a resemblant of an underlying structural tension while coding by marking(decorating) your intentions, observations, questions, state and see an interesting visual representation.

 ## Preview